Project management is difficult. Don’t let anyone tell you differently.

 The answer to both questions is no.

 Both Paul and Henry knew the kind of tools their work required, but not all of us are so lucky.
-To help you get started, here’s a breakdown of six major types of project management tools and some standout solutions in each category.
+To help you get started, this article provides a breakdown of six major types of project management tools and some standout solutions in each category.
+If you’re ready to find the right project management solution for your business, try out our Product Selection Tool, or click the banner below to get started.

 To-Do Lists: Asana